 Colleges Against Cancer/Relay for Life Pivots for a Cause

-“Once we got over the initial shock [of having to move activities online], it was never about if we would cancel—it was about how we would adapt,” says Meredith Forcier ’20, vice president of Colleges Against Cancer, of the annual Relay for Life fundraiser.
+“Once we got over the initial shock [of having to move activities online], it was never about if we would cancel—it was about how we would adapt,” says Meredith Forcier ’20, vice president of American Cancer Society On Campus, of the annual Relay for Life fundraiser.
 “It’s the biggest event on campus, and we knew we couldn’t not have it.”
 They shifted the focus slightly away from fundraising and a little more toward the mission with video stories, music, and cheering each other on from a distance.
 Either way, they raised more than $100,000 with matches and created an inspiring event.
 The magic of the relay was still there,” she says.
 “We were still connected to each other.”
 As a bonus, she says, she can rewatch the event and appreciate everything from the alumni and community support to President Leshin’s video.
 “My expectations?” she says.
 “This blew them all away.”

 Donations to Relay for Life are accepted here until June 1.